BW

 General Questions - self care/next appointment/email/GP

 It is normal to have questions during pregnancy.
 Remember to use the information available via the smart start website.
 Many discomforts of pregnancy are normal but can be helped with a bit of self care.
 There are many helpful suggestions there that you can find via the information section.
-Most other concerns can be addressed at your scheduled midwife appointment, however a text or email is appropriate for the following

 Often emergencies require you to meet me at the hospital as soon as possible.
 Contact me without delay as this allows me to make the safest plan for you and your baby.